pau1ie/CuriousDBA/content/post/SQLTuning.md

 I am not an expert on licensing.
 It is worth satisfying yourself that you have an appropriate license for the features you intend to use.
 I believe all the tools described above can be used under the Oracle Enterprise Edition license.
-For those who have the Tuning and Diagnostic pack, there are some more useful features, and these can also be acceessed using SQL Developer.
+For those who have the Tuning and Diagnostic pack, there are some more useful features, and these can also be accessed using SQL Developer.